alttch/eva-telegram/README.md

     tbot_send('*', 'this is a test')
 ```

-Send image to users with API key "operator" and "operator2":
+Send image to users with API key IDs "operator" and "operator2":

 ```python
     with open('image.jpg', 'rb') as fh: